TheRacetrack/racetrack/docs/user.md

 Conventions for any Job Type are simple, easy to follow, and very few.
 Some examples are:

-* For the Python 3 Job Type, you must have a `Class FatmanEntrypoint` with a method `perform()` for the Python 3 function which receives input and gives output (e.g. receiving a vector, and returning it normalized).
+* For the Python 3 Job Type, you must have a `Class JobEntrypoint` with a method `perform()` for the Python 3 function which receives input and gives output (e.g. receiving a vector, and returning it normalized).
 Racetrack will then know to wrap this in a HTTP server and expose it.